-The rest of the paper is organized as follows.
+The rest of this paper is organized as follows.
 Section 2 describes the model in detail and presents the main results under simultaneous competition (Bertrand-Nash) mode.
 We contrast these with a social planner's level of information sharing and technology investments.
-In Section 3 we analyze the equilibrium under a sequential mode of entry.
+In §3, we analyze the equilibrium under a sequential mode of entry.
 Section 4 considers the scenario when technology costs are influenced by the volume of sales.
-We conclude with some implications in Section 5.
-All proofs are relegated to the Appendix in Section 6.
+We conclude with some implications in §5.
+All proofs are relegated to Appendix A.

-2 Model
+2. Model

-We consider a market consisting of two firms producing a differentiated product in a twostage non-cooperative game.
-In the first stage, firms i and j simultaneously choose optimal levels of security technology investment which we denote as (t_i, t_j) and security information sharing levels which we denote as (s_i, s_j) .
-In the second stage, they choose prices (p_i, p_j) simultaneously.
-We consider a Subgame Perfect equilibrium of this game using backward induction.
-In this paper, we interchangeably use the words Bertrand-Nash and simultaneous, to denote this mode of firm conduct.12
+We consider a market consisting of two firms producing a differentiated product in a two-stage noncooperative game.
+In the first stage, firms i and j simultaneously choose optimal levels of security technology investment, which we denote as $(t_i, t_j)$ and security information-sharing levels, which we denote as $(s_i, s_j)$ .
+In the second stage, they choose prices $(p_i, p_j)$ simultaneously.
+We consider a subgame-perfect equilibrium of this game using backward induction.
+In this paper, we interchangeably use the words Bertrand-Nash and simultaneous, to denote this mode of firm conduct.

-We normalize the amount of security information being shared so that it always lies between 0 and 1, i.e., $s_i \in [0, 1]$.
-If $s_i = 0$, no information is shared; if $s_i = 1$, all information is shared.
-The variable t_i is an aggregate measure of the extent of investment in security technology.
-Since such investment entails allocating resources to possibly multiple technologies measured in terms of different physical units, we measure t_i in terms of one selected technology as a numeraire.
+We normalize the amount of security information being shared so that it always lies between 0 and 1, i.e., $s_i \in [0, 1]$ .
+If $s_i = 0$ , no information is shared; if $s_i = 1$ , all information is shared.
+The variable $t_i$ is an aggregate measure of the extent of investment in security technology.
+Because such investment entails allocating resources to possibly multiple technologies measured in terms of different physical units, we measure $t_i$ in terms of one selected technology as a numeraire.